1 Other Ways to Set Up Your Environment

 Gems are installed with Bundler which ships by default with Ruby.

 To install the Gemfile for Rails run:

 If you don't need to run Active Record tests, you can run:

 After you've set up everything, read how you can start contributing.

 You're encouraged to help improve the quality of this guide.

-You may also find incomplete content, or stuff that is not up to date.
-Please do add any missing documentation for master.
+You may also find incomplete content or stuff that is not up to date.
+Please do add any missing documentation for main.
+Make sure to check Edge Guides first to verify if the issues are already fixed or not on the main branch.
 Check the Ruby on Rails Guides Guidelines for style and conventions.

 If for whatever reason you spot something to fix but cannot patch it yourself, please open an issue.

-And last but not least, any kind of discussion regarding Ruby on Rails documentation is very welcome in the rubyonrails-docs mailing list.
+And last but not least, any kind of discussion regarding Ruby on Rails documentation is very welcome on the official Ruby on Rails Forum.